Basilic

 Pros

-• Type-safe contracts with clear contract definitions
+• Type-safe API definitions with clear TypeScript types

 • Zero codegen for TypeScript consumers